 SA Drone Laws

-For simplified information regarding South Africa's drone laws please refer to the Safe Drone website.
+For simplified information regarding South Africa's drone laws please refer to the CAA website.

 In compliance with part 101 we recommend all clients read the information below:

 On the sale or re-sale of any RPA, the seller must display and provide a notice, to notify the purchaser of the following information –

 “Note: The operation of Remotely Piloted Aircraft (RPA) is regulated in terms of the South African Civil Aviation Regulations.